New perspectives on quantum kernels through the lens of entangled tensor kernels: Introduction

 Towards this end, one can show that for specially-designed artificial problems, it is possible to construct embedding quantum kernels which yield a rigorous advantage over classical learning algorithms, under cryptographic assumptions~\cite{liu2021rigorous}.
 However, these results give little insight into how one should choose a quantum kernel for more practically relevant problems, and we are now aware of a variety of potential obstacles in this regard.
 In particular, one can in fact show that, without taking care, the exponential size of Hilbert space can be a distinct \textit{disadvantage} for quantum kernels.
 More specifically, it can lead to both poor generalization~\cite{Kubler2021inductive,huang2021power}, and the requirement of exponentially many measurements for evaluating the kernel~\cite{thanasilp2024exponential}.

 Given these obstacles, a variety of approaches have been suggested.
-One such approach is to introduce a \textit{bandwidth} parameter, which can be shown to facilitate generalization of embedding quantum kernels if chosen appropriately~\cite{Shaydulin_2022,shaydulin2022importance, canatar2023bandwidth}.
+One such approach is to introduce a \textit{bandwidth} parameter, which can be shown to facilitate generalization of embedding quantum kernels if chosen appropriately~\cite{Shaydulin_2022, canatar2023bandwidth}.
 Another approach is to use \textit{trainable} embedding quantum kernels~\cite{Hubregtsen_2022,Rodriguez_Grasa_2025}, which are optimized to match the problem at hand.
-Finally, \textit{projected quantum kernels} have been suggested~\cite{huang2021power}, in which local properties of the quantum feature states are compared, as opposed to the global fidelity.
-These works have broadened the scope and potential of quantum kernels.
-However, more recent works have also provided unifying perspectives~\cite{gan2023unified,Gil_Fuster_2024}.
-In particular, it has been shown that \textit{any} quantum kernel can in fact be written as an embedding quantum kernel~\cite{Gil_Fuster_2024}, and that both embedding quantum kernels and projected quantum kernels can be understood through a single unified framework~\cite{gan2023unified}, which aids in understanding the inductive bias and generalization.
+Finally, \textit{projected quantum kernels} have been suggested~\cite{huang2021power}, in which local quantum feature (reduced) states are used, as opposed to the global fidelity.

 With the goal of further enriching our evolving understanding of quantum kernels, in this work we introduce the notion of an \textit{entangled tensor kernel} -- a generalization of classical product kernels -- and show that all embedding quantum kernels are entangled tensor kernels.
 We then show how this novel characterization of quantum kernels can be used as lens for their analysis, and in particular to gain a variety of insights into both the potential advantages of quantum kernels, and methods for their dequantization.
 We provide a more detailed sketch of our contributions in Section~\ref{ss:intro_contribution} below.
 While this work certainly does not solve the problem of quantum kernel selection, or provide any definitive answers to the question of whether or not one can obtain meaningful advantages with quantum kernels, we hope that the framework of entangled tensor kernels can be a useful tool for the further construction and analysis of both classical and quantum kernels.